 Product Manager- Details Of The Role

-You want to know what being a product manager involves and what skills are needed for success.
+You want to know what being a Product Manager involves and what knowledge is needed for success.
 This module covers…

 - Product Management Terminology.
 This module defines specialized product management terms and concepts such as forecasting, SWOT analysis, product line, and more.
 You’ll learn how to speak the language of the product management industry.

-- Essential Skills.
-This module details the most important technical and transferable skills for product managers as well as how you have already developed them in your PhD training.
-It also points you to resources and communities to further boost your profile as a product manager.
+- Essential Knowledge.
+This module details the most important technical and transferable skills for Product Managers as well as how you have already developed them in your PhD training.
+It also points you to resources and communities to further boost your profile as a Product Manager.

 Product Management Interviews- The Path To Getting Hired